meonkeys/mesos-doc-test/Running-Hadoop-on-Mesos.md

 **Note:** the Mesos EC2 instances contain a second instance of Hadoop under `/root/hadoop-0.20.2`, which is used for HDFS.
 Use the instance in `/root/mesos/frameworks` for running jobs.

-To run Hadoop on Mesos, you need to take the following steps:
+To run Hadoop on Mesos, follow these steps:
 <ol>
 <li> Build Hadoop using <code>ant</code>.</li>
 <li> Set up Hadoop's configuration as you would usually do with a new install of Hadoop, following the [[instructions on the Hadoop website|http://hadoop.apache.org/common/docs/r0.20.2/index.html]] (at the very least, you need to set <code>JAVA_HOME</code> in Hadoop's <code>conf/hadoop-env.sh</code> and set <code>mapred.job.tracker</code> in <code>conf/mapred-site.xml</code>).</li>